 The Cumberland sausage is classically made with roughly chopped meat and lots of pepper.
 It is stuffed in natural hog casing, is traditionally coiled (not linked), sold by length and because it's not linked you can cook it as a ring.

 Grind the pork trim and bacon using a 6mm (¼ inch) plate and place it in a mixing bowl.
-Add the water and the seasonings and get your hands in and mix.

 When everything is thoroughly mixed, run it through the grinder again and then place it in the stuffer cartridge.
+Give the cartridge a good few punches with your fist to eradicate trapped air.

 The best way to present it and cook it is as a ring so you'll need a couple of pre-soaked bamboo skewers.
 Coil the sausage up and then truss it as you can see in the picture at the top, you'll need a 60cm (24inch) length of sausage to do this.